-Scalability of server.
+Scalability of Server.
 We simulate the server for each protocol and see how well it scales with the addition of more computational resources in the form of CPU cores.
-In these experiments, we artificially restrict computation (through a tool called $cpulimit^{13}$) to a subset of the possible cores from one to four cores supported by our machine.
+In these experiments, we artificially restrict computation (through a tool called cpulimit14) to a subset of the possible cores from one to four of the cores supported by our machine.
 We then measure the number of protocol sessions that can be executed by the server in a second.

-Figure 6 shows the throughput scaling of our four-core machine.
-For all protocols, the addition of a CPU core increases approximately between $1.4 \times$ and $2.3 \times$ the number of executed protocol sessions per second; while the use of all four cores increases the throughput by roughly $5 \times$ in comparison with just one core.
+The graph on the right of Figure 5 shows the throughput scaling of our four-core machine.
+For all protocols, the addition of a CPU core increases approximately between $1.4\times$ and $2.3\times$ the number of executed protocol sessions per second; while the use of all four cores increases the throughput by roughly $5\times$ in comparison with just one core.
 More importantly, our experiments show that all our protocols are more scalable than PKCROSS.
-For example, the server running our 4PAKEv3 protocol with a quad-core CPU can handle up to almost 2,000 sessions per second.
-This is about 25% more than the number supported by PKCROSS, which is upper bounded at approximately 1,600 with a similar amount computational resources.
+For example, the server running our 4PAKEv3 protocol with a quad-core CPU can handle up to almost 2000 sessions per second.
+This is about 25% more than the number supported by PKCROSS, which is upper bounded at approximately 1600 with a similar amount of computational resources.
 Using a similar empirical analysis, we deduce that 4PAKEv1 and 4PAKEv2 are approximately 14% more scalable than PKCROSS.